smathot/pythontutorials/content/pages/functions.md

   print('a = {0}, b = {1}, c = {2}'.format(a, b, c))
 ```

-So far there is little duplication, and hence no real need for a function.
+So far there is no code duplication, and hence no real need for a function.
 But now say that you want to do *almost* the same thing again, for another `list` (`more_triangles`) of `a, b` tuples.
-To do this without a function, we would have to copy-paste our code, resulting in duplication:
+To do this without a function, we would have to copy-paste our code, resulting in code duplication:

 ```python